Pasadena Murder Lawyer Near You

 Hiring the right attorney is critical when you are facing a murder charge.
-We are led by Tony Tung, a former Los Angeles gang-task-force prosecutor who founded Tung & Associates in 2011.
+We are led by Antony Tung, a former Los Angeles gang-task-force prosecutor who founded Tung & Associates in 2011.
 That background means we know exactly how homicide detectives build cases and how local prosecutors push for maximum penalties.
 Our office at 790 E. Colorado Blvd., 9th Floor, Pasadena (near I-210 and CA-134) keeps us in the heart of the community, minutes from the Pasadena Superior Court.

 We treat every client like family because a murder charge threatens everything – freedom, reputation, and future.
 Our Pasadena murder defense lawyers will meet clients in jail the same day, and guide families through bail hearings, arraignments, and every court appearance.
 That hands-on support eases immediate fear and protects constitutional rights from the very first police contact.